microsoft/dstoolkit-mlops-base/README.md

 You will find all the guidelines to setup your own mlops process in [Getting started](docs/how-to/GettingStarted.md).
 Depending on your mlops maturity implemetnation, you can use this template in different ways:

-- if you already have a preferred architecture and Azure resources, you can delete the infrastructure folder.
-To use this template, you will simply have to provide some variables names in _operation/configuration/configuration.yaml_ and some environment variables in ADO.
+- if you already have a preferred architecture and Azure resources, you can disregard the infrastructure folder in _azure-pipelines_.
+To use this template, you will simply have to provide some variables names in _configuration/configuration.yaml_ and some environment variables in ADO.

-- If you are starting with MLOPs, we provide some scripts to setup the recommended infrastructure in the folder _infrastructure_.
+- If you are starting with MLOPs, we provide some ADO yaml file to setup the recommended infrastructure in the folder _azure-pipelines_.

 # General Coding Guidelines